Seminar Life Engineering

 Learning Outcomes

-This colloquium offers students the possibility to debate the constantly growing role of ethics and sustainability of digitalization.
-At a kick-off, we start the colloquial seminar as a small discussion group.
-The general conditions as the dates, the books to be discussed, and the discussion lead for a respective book will then be settled.
-For admission to the book group, interested students should apply in advance by sending a one-page application to the course instructor, arguing why they should be included in this colloquium.
-Please apply latest by end of September!
-The aim is that, with in-depth discussions, the participating students acquire up-to-date knowledge of ethical and sustainable practices.
+The seminar offers students the opportunity to debate the constantly growing role of ethics and sustainability in digitalization.
+The aim is that, with in-depth discussions, the students acquire up-to-date knowledge of ethical and sustainable practices.
+At a kick-off, we open the seminar with the general condition as the dates, the books to be discussed, and the discussion leads for a particular book will then be settled.
+For admission to the seminar, interested students should apply to the course instructors in advance with a short video and a one-page application.
+Students should introduce themselves and explain why they want to attend and why they should be included.
+Please apply latest by the end of September!

 Lecturer(s) Edy Portmann